SalonTamang/price-comparison-site/README.md

-# Price-comparison
-price comparison website with web scraping
+# 🚲 Cycles price-comparison website
+This was really an eye-opening project where I got to explore many Java frameworks such as JSoup, JUnit and Spring and had to recollect all my programming knowledge to intensively focus on its completion.

+# 💻 Technologies and frameworks used for this project

-Front end: Vanilla JavaScript, Node.js, Express.js
+### Front end: Vanilla JavaScript, Node.js, Express.js

-Back end:  Java, Spring, Maven, Hibernate, Mysql, JSoup
+### Back end:  Java, Spring, Maven, Hibernate, Mysql, JSoup

-Testing: JUnit test for Java programme, Zest test for JavaScript
+### Testing: JUnit test for Java programme, Zest test for JavaScript